 Educational Experiences in Israel

-Spend the most thrilling summer of your life travelling the entire country.
+Spend the most thrilling summer of your life travelling across Israel.
 Get your hands dirty learning about alternative solutions to environmental and ecological issues.
 Earn high school or college credit through learning and living on a kibbutz.
-Travel to Prague, Poland, and Spain to see first-hand how Israel has been shaped by Jewish history around the world.
+Travel to Prague and Poland to see first-hand how Israel has been shaped by Jewish history around the world.
 Engage in grassroots Jewish-Muslim and Arab-Israeli dialogue to explore conflict resolution.
 Connect peer-to-peer with Israelis and learn about their lives from the source.
 And the list goes on…

 NFTY in Israel